Simple Chicken Adobo Recipe (Filipino Style Weeknight Dinner)

 I first started making a version of this dish back when I was in university.
 I was cooking on a budget and looking for meals that were forgiving easy and flavorful.
 I had chicken, soy sauce, vinegar and garlic, and somehow it always turned into something delicious!
 Years later I learned that what I was making closely resembled chicken adobo, a beloved Filipino classic.
 It instantly made sense why this dish has stood the test of time.

-Traditional chicken adobo is often made with cane vinegar, but this recipe works well with white vinegar or rice vinegar, which are easier to find.
-Many people won’t have a regular use for cane vinegar (including me) so being able to substitute with white vinegar is great!
-If you prefer a less acidic dish, you can start with a little less vinegar and adjust at the end.
+Traditional chicken adobo is often made with cane vinegar, but this recipe works well with white vinegar or rice vinegar, which are easier to find in most kitchens.

 Storage and Reheating Tips

-To reheat, warm it gently on the stovetop over medium low heat, adding a small splash of water to loosen the sauce if needed.
-You can also reheat it in the microwave in short intervals, stirring in between so the chicken heats evenly.
-Because it reheats so well, chicken adobo is a great option for make-ahead dinners or easy lunches during a busy week.
+To reheat, warm it gently on the stovetop over medium-low heat.
+Add a small splash of water if the sauce has thickened too much.
+You can also reheat it in the microwave in short intervals, stirring between heating cycles to ensure even warming.

 Tips for Making the Best Chicken Adobo